ex16x41/bugbounty/CLOUD/AWS/the-methodology.md

 **To obtain aws creds you could look into:**

-/ OSINT stage: leaks via git-like sites (using collective dorks or one by one, also look into company profile on git-like sites, use scripts or scanners to mass scan for targeted creds + keyword of company name
+/** OSINT stage:** leaks via git-like sites (using collective dorks or one by one, also look into company profile on git-like sites, use scripts or scanners to mass scan for targeted creds + keyword of company name

-/ Password reuse (password leaks that can lead to creds of aws, e.g., hacked github with private rep with creds to aws OR anything like that)
+**/ Password reuse** (3rd party breaches or password leaks that can lead to creds of aws, e.g., hacked github with private rep with creds to aws OR anything like that)

-/ Web frameworks misconfigs that expose directly aws credentials like via this file I created https://github.com/ex16x41/bugbounty/blob/main/WEB/WEB-FRAMEWORKS/WebFrameworks-Exposures.md
+**/ Web frameworks misconfigs** that expose directly aws credentials like via this file I created https://github.com/ex16x41/bugbounty/blob/main/WEB/WEB-FRAMEWORKS/WebFrameworks-Exposures.md

-/ Vulnerabilities in AWS-Hosted Applications
+**/ Vulnerabilities in AWS-Hosted Applications
+**

-/ Server Side Request Forgery with access to metadata endpoint
+**/ Server Side Request Forgery with access to metadata endpoint **

-/ Local File Read
+/** Local File Read
+**
  /home/USERNAME/.aws/credentials

  C:\Users\USERNAME\.aws\credentials

-/ 3rd parties breached
+**/ 3rd parties breached
+**

-/ Internal Employee (social eng. enagegement sample of target firm)
+**/ Internal Employee **(social eng. enagegement sample of target firm)

-/ Cognito credentials
+**/ Cognito credentials
+**